krenalis/krenalis/doc/src/developers/connectors/database.md

 Upsert(ctx context.Context, table string, rows []map[string]any{}, columns []types.Property) error
 ```

-The `Upsert` method is called by Chichi during an export operation.
+The `Upsert` method is called by Meergo during an export operation.
 It either creates new rows or updates existing ones in the specified table.
 The `columns` parameter defines the columns of the rows being processed, including a mandatory "id" column that acts as the table's primary key.
 If a column's value is absent in a row, the default column value should be applied.

 If the specified table or any column does not exist, the method should return an error.